What's New

 U.S. transborder network

-Air Canada’s proud tradition of being the largest foreign carrier in the U.S. is reflected in its transborder schedule to 51 U.S. airports and up to 400 daily flights between the two countries.
+Air Canada’s proud tradition of being the largest foreign carrier in the U.S. is reflected in its transborder schedule to over 50 U.S. airports and up to 389 daily flights between the two countries.

 International network

-The airline’s international network extends to six continents with service to over 80 airports from its Toronto, Montreal and Vancouver hubs, as well as from Calgary and Halifax, and an average of more than 150 daily frequencies.
+The airline’s international network extends to six continents with service to over 90 airports from its Toronto, Montréal and Vancouver hubs, as well as from Calgary, Halifax, and Ottawa with an average of more than 170 daily frequencies.

 Corporate citizenship

-As a global airline and as citizens of the world, Air Canada aims — in everything it does — to integrate economic, environmental, and social factors organized into three sustainability pillars: Our Business, Our People and Our Planet.
+As a global airline and a responsible corporation, Air Canada aims — in everything it does — to integrate economic, environmental, and social factors through three sustainability pillars: Our Business, Our People and Our Planet.

-The company has cultivated a corporate culture to consider sustainability and social good aspects in strategic decision making, and this in turn has resulted in a wide range of opportunities to cultivate employee engagement in important causes that make a difference.
+The company has cultivated a corporate culture to include such aspects in strategic decision making, and this in turn has resulted in a wide range of opportunities to cultivate employee engagement in important causes that make a difference.

 Principal Hubs

-Air Canada’s three hubs, Toronto (YYZ), the primary global hub, Montreal (YUL), a principal gateway to French and other international markets, and Vancouver (YVR), the airline’s premier gateway to the Asia-Pacific, offer Air Canada customers convenient connections under one roof.
+Air Canada’s three hubs, Toronto (YYZ), the primary global hub, Montréal (YUL), a principal gateway to the French and other international markets, and Vancouver (YVR), the airline’s premier gateway to the Asian-Pacific market, offer Air Canada customers convenient connections under one roof.

 Premium Offerings